 Guest Blogger Travis Barnes – Wonder Women of the Church

 Today, I like to again welcome guest blogger, Travis Barnes to my site.
-He recently wrote this article for Christian Today in regard to women’s roles in the early church.
+He recently wrote this article in regard to women’s roles in the early church.

 Wonder Women of the Church

 I’m a minister with the Churches of Christ denomination.
 Churches of Christ in Australia sent their first overseas missionary to India in 1891; let me tell you about her.

 In 1891 Mary Thompson responded to a call for men to serve in India.
 When no men volunteered, in desperation her call was accepted.
 She was described as gentle, yet earnest.
 She was known for her zeal and her indifference to discomfort.
 It was said that Miss Thompson was a person worthy of admiration for the pursuit of her heart’s desire; the bringing of Christ to India’s people.
 She served the nation of India for 40 years.

 Sunday March 8th was International Women’s Day; in the light of this occasion let’s explore the wonder women of the early Church.